 One aspect of Design Day is the Design Day booklet, which is a professional, full-color, glossy publication.
-Design Day booklets from previous semesters are available on-line by following links to previous Design Days from the current Design Day web page.

-As with all such publications, in order for the booklet to be designed, laid out, edited, proofed, and printed well before Design Day (which is on Friday, April 27), we need to submit our copy and artwork much earlier, in particular, by Tuesday, February 28, 2012.
+As with all such publications, in order for the booklet to be designed, laid out, edited, proofed, and printed well before Design Day (which is on Friday, December 6, 2013), you will need to submit your team's copy and artwork to Dr. D. much earlier, in particular, by Friday, October 11, 2013.